-Traditional Dutch food: oliebollen (o-lee-bollun)
+Traditional Dutch food in Amsterdam: oliebollen (o-lee-bollun)

 What do you mean there is no traditional Dutch food??
 Let me introduce you to the deep-fried (raisin) buns, famously known as the oliebol (pronounce as: o-lee-bol) as one of the most popular traditional foods/snacks in the Netherlands.
 The history of the oliebol goes back hundreds of years and first appeared in a Dutch cooking book in 1667.
 It is primarily eaten during the cold winter months in October, November and December.
 Oliebollen are made of milk, yeast, sugar, flower, oil and dusted with confectioner’s sugar (also known as powdered sugar).
 Outside the Netherlands it is also known as the Dutch donut which is weird because o-lee-bol is easy to pronounce irregardless of your mother tongue.